-Improving discovery of UHN clinical and research support
+Improving the discovery of UHN clinical and research support

 Making it easier for researchers, learners and clinicians to find the services and resources they need.